-Good Practice Description • The DAMA Guide to the Data Management Body of Knowledge provides an excellent, detailed overview of IM at both the project and enterprise level. • Recognize that information is a strategic asset for the organization and needs to be managed and protected.
-Plan for the organization's information repository storage capacity to need to double every 12 to 18 months. • Information that sits in a repository adds no value.
-It only adds value when it is used.
-So the right people need to be able to access the right information easily and quickly. • Invest time and effort in designing data models that are consistent with the underlying structure and information needs of the organization. • The cost impact of using poor quality information can be enormous.
+Good Practice Name Good Practice Description Guidance • The DAMA Guide to the Data Management Body of Knowledge provides an excellent, detailed overview of IM at both the project and enterprise level.
+Information as an Asset Recognize that information is a strategic asset for the organization and needs to be managed and protected.
+Information Storage Capacity • Plan for the organization's information repository storage capacity to need to double every 12 to 18 months.
+Effective Information Access • Information that sits in a repository adds no value.
+It only adds value when it is used, so the right people need to be able to access the right information easily and quickly.
+Data Modeling • Invest time and effort in designing data models that are consistent with the underlying structure and information needs of the organization.
+Quality Management • The cost impact of using poor quality information can be enormous.
 Be rigorous about managing the quality of information.
-The impact of managing information poorly can also be enormous (e.g., violating intellectual property or export control rules).
+Information Repository Design The impact of managing information poorly can also be enormous (e.g., violating intellectual property or export control rules).
 Make sure that these requirements are captured and implemented in the information repository, and that all users of the repository are aware of the rules that they need to follow and the penalties for infringement.

-ISO/IEC 2008.
+ISO/IEC/IEEE.
+2008.
 Systems and Software Engineering - System Life Cycle Processes.
 Geneva, Switzerland: International Organisation for Standardisation/International Electrotechnical Commissions.
 ISO/IEC/IEEE 15288:2008.